risna-firsty/dummyService-js/README.md

 #  dummyService-js

 Hi, there.
-It's just a personal dummy service created by Risna for automation testing practice purpose and nothing's special.
+It's just a dummy service created by Risna for her automation testing practice purpose and nothing's special.
 And... since you're already here, thanks for wanting to know anywayyy ehehehee...
 Have a good dayy... cheers 🥂

 ### How to ...
 1. Pull the project